Zontex/osx-glasses-detector/README.md

 # osx-glasses-detector

-Detect if you wear glasses during OSX system startup and notify you to wear it if you don't.
+Detect if you wear glasses during OSX system startup / wake up from sleep and notify you to wear it if you don't.

 ## Overview